horizons83/Mileston4-Fashion-For_fans/README.md

 * Follow these instructions to fill in the values of each keys:
     - the SECRET_KEY : use a Django Secret Key Generator such as [miniwebtool](https://miniwebtool.com/django-secret-key-generator/)
     - the STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY can be found on the Stripe Dashboard in the Developer's API section.
-    - the STRIPE_WH_SECRET: Can be found in the Developer'sAPI section after creating a webhook.
+    - the STRIPE_WH_SECRET: Can be found in the Developer's API section after creating a webhook.

 **4. Migrate database models**